dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Versioning/README.md

 # Microsoft.DotNet.Build.Tasks.Versioning

 Task package which handles generation of version strings.
-The versioning format that we use is described [here](../../Documentation/Versioning).
+The version string format that we use is described [here](../../Documentation/Versioning).
 See ["Task Packages"](../../Documentation/TaskPackages.md#usage) for guidance on installing this package.

 Two files are provided.
 One with the default values for the versioning, called Versioning.props, and another file with the targets, called Versioning.targets.